¡Inscripciones están disponibles en línea para el año escolar 2018-19! Inscríbase hoy

 Sites: Harris, Page, Rhodes, Whittier

-8th grade students needing to pass STAAR in reading or math after failing the second test administration must attend this five-day tutorial in order to be considered for promotion by the Grade Placement Committee.
-Students will receive six hours of instruction daily in reading or math.
-For students who failed both subjects, the campus grade placement committee will recommend the student attend the tutorial s/he is closest to passing.
+8th grade students needing to pass STAAR in reading or math after failing the second test administration must attend this tutorial program in order to be considered for promotion by the Grade Placement Committee.
+Students will receive instruction in reading or math.
+Instruction time will be split for students who need to pass both reading and math.

 Enrollment – Eligible students will be notified of required summer participation by campus staff in accordance with SSI guidelines and timelines established by the Texas Education Agency.
 The first contact with parents should be made immediately after the campus receives the results from the first test administration (scheduled for April 30th).